-Use distilled water if possible as it is nearly mineral free.
+Use distilled water if at all possible as it is nearly mineral free.
 Not keeping batteries charged will result in shorter life expectancy.
+Should distilled water not be available, well water is better than no water at all.

-Be sure to keep terminals clean at all times to ensure good contact.
+Be sure to keep ALL terminals clean at all times to ensure good contact.